paastech-cloud/docs/Architecture.md

 #### Application manager

-The application manager, Pomegranate is charged with acting on containers' lifecycle.
+The application manager, Pomegranate is charged with acting on the containers' lifecycle.

 [Rust](https://www.rust-lang.org/) was used to develop the service.
 We used this programming language because we wanted a performant language that could be trusted with this job thanks to its compiler, and with support for the other technologies we use.

-Establishing communication to other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/) for allowing other services to communicate with us.
-This is the go-to framework for internal apis thanks to its [high performance](https://www.nexthink.com/blog/comparing-grpc-performance)
+Establishing communication with other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/). gRPC imposed itself as the go-to framework for internal APIs thanks to its [high performance](https://www.nexthink.com/blog/comparing-grpc-performance)

-To handle containairized client applications.
+To handle containerized client applications.
 We chose [Docker](https://www.docker.com/) because we already knew how to use it, and it is straightforward to communicate with the Docker server to manage containers.
-It aditionally provides us easy networking and storage apis, so we don't have to worry about those issues.
+It additionally provides us with easy networking and storage APIs, so we don't have to worry about those issues.

-Communication to the docker socket was achieved through the rust crate [Bollard](https://crates.io/crates/bollard/), we can communicate with the Docker daemon through its API.
+Communication to the docker socket was achieved through the rust crate [Bollard](https://crates.io/crates/bollard/).
-Bollard is a quite powerful crate, and allows us to do everything we need for this iteration:
+Bollard is quite a powerful crate that allows us to do everything we need for this iteration:

 - Starting and stopping containers
 - Managing images
-- Fetching logs
-- Fetching stats
+- Fetching logs and stats

 Once containers are spawned, they are exposed via [Traefik](https://traefik.io/traefik/).
-It is used because it discovers when containers are started and stopped, and can dynamically reconfigure itself to create and delete routes as those events happen.
+It is used because it discovers when containers are started/stopped and can dynamically reconfigure itself to create and delete routes as those events happen.

 #### Web application